Checklist for Writing an Honors Thesis in Music - April 2015

 May (Senior Year)

-Thesis defense.
-The committee shall consist of at least the advisor, another reader, and a tenured faculty member from another department as the Honors Visitor.
+Thesis defense during Reading Period.
+The committee shall consist of at least the advisor, another reader, and the Honors Visitor (a tenured faculty member from another department).